ShramanaSarkar/shopping-wizard-project/README.md

 ## Redesign the Shop onboarding wizard

-* Cloudnix is looking to design a new onboarding page for onboarding users
 * The primary color would be orange, turquoise, or blue
 * Technologies to be used are HTML5, CSS3, Jquery & Bootstrap
 * The page should be optimized.
 Use Google pagespeed to test